nationalarchives/da-tre-dev-documentation/tdr-integration/README.md

 }
 ```
 3. when a new message is sent, the TDR will trigger again the process
-4. once the TDR process is complete, TDR will notify again TE about the new output in the TDR S3 bucket
+4. once the TDR process is complete, TDR will notify again TRE about the new output in the TDR S3 bucket
 5. the max number of retries is set to 3
-6. after 3 attempts TE will go to a state error
+6. after 3 attempts TRE will go to a state error
-7. for each retry, TE will increment the field "number-of-retries"
+7. for each retry, TRE will increment the field "number-of-retries"